2004 World Series: Game 4

-Country music singer Gretchen Wilson, a life-long Cardinals fan, performed "The Star-Spangled Banner".
-Creed lead singer Scott Stapp sang God Bless America during the seventh inning stretch.
+Country music singer Gretchen Wilson, a lifelong Cardinals fan, performed "The Star-Spangled Banner".
+Creed lead singer Scott Stapp sang "God Bless America" during the seventh-inning stretch.
 Barry Bonds and Manny Ramírez received the Hank Aaron Award for the National and American Leagues, respectively.
 Former Cardinals players Lou Brock and Red Schoendienst threw out ceremonial first pitches along with Rashima Manning, from the Herbert Hoover Boys & Girls Clubs of America.
 A lunar eclipse was visible during the game – the first lunar eclipse to take place during a World Series game.
 The game was also played on the 18th anniversary of Game 7 of the 1986 World Series, which the Red Sox had lost at Shea Stadium to the New York Mets, despite taking a 3–0 lead into the sixth inning.

 Damon hit a home run to right field in the first at-bat of the game on a 2–1 count to give the Red Sox the lead in the first inning for the fourth straight game; it proved to be the game-winning run.
 Ramírez singled in the third inning to give him a hit in 17 consecutive postseason games.
 Doubles to right by David Ortiz and to center by Trot Nixon, who narrowly missed a grand slam after swinging on a 3–0 count, scored two more runs for the Red Sox to give them a three-run lead.
 Cardinals starter Jason Marquis went six innings and allowed just the three runs.
-Marquis was the only Cardinal pitcher who went past five innings.
+Marquis was the only Cardinal pitcher who went past five innings, but would be saddled with the loss with no run support.

 In the top of the eighth, Mueller led off with a single to right and Nixon followed with his third double of the game.
 Jason Isringhausen came in to pitch for the Cardinals with the bases loaded and nobody out, and was able to finish the inning without allowing a run to score.
 Kevin Millar pinch hit for the Red Sox starting pitcher Derek Lowe during this inning.
+Lowe pitched seven scoreless innings, allowing just three hits, and was the second Boston starter in as many days to pitch seven scoreless innings.
 It was the third straight game in which the Red Sox starting pitcher had not allowed an earned run.

 Red Sox closer Foulke came in to pitch the bottom of the ninth.
 Pujols led off the inning by hitting a single through Foulke's legs and into center field.
 After Foulke induced Rolen into a fly out and struck out Edmonds, Pujols took second base, but no stolen base due to fielder's indifference. Édgar Rentería then hit a ground ball that bounced back to Foulke on the mound.
 Foulke threw it underhand to Doug Mientkiewicz at first base to end the game, and the Red Sox drought.